maykar/custom-header/.github/ISSUE_TEMPLATE/issue-or-bug.md

 ---
-name: Issue or Bug
+name: Bug or Issue
-about: Submit a new issue or report a bug.
+about: Submit a new issue or bug report.
 title: ''
 labels: bug
 assignees: ''